BUYERS GUIDE - HEAVY DUTY

 On dirt the Daily was in its element and the under-drive gear set was perfect for these conditions.
 The vehicle handled corrugations in its stride.

 In off-road conditions the 2017 Daily 4×4 maintained the marque’s stature as one of the most capable machines we’ve driven.
 Despite the Daily’s height the wheel track wasn’t much different from that of smaller 4×4 machines, so it fitted comfortably on bush tracks.

 The 2017-model launch was held at the Melbourne 4×4 Proving and Training Ground.
 Robbie Emmins has done a great job of making this facility the ideal place for judging 4×4 capability, with a combination of chassis-twist, side-slope, mud-hole, creek fording and very steep sections.

 The Daily 4×4 test vehicles were unloaded, making their lives even more difficult, but nothing in the Proving Ground proved too difficult for them.
 All the ground-level challenges were done in first-stage low range and the deep-reduction gearing was needed only for the steepest sections.

 The diff-locking procedure was logical and easily performed: at the base of a climb we pressed Button One on the dashboard, to lock the centre differential, then Button Two, to lock the rear diff.

 The Daily handled most obstacles without the front diff needing to be locked, but when it was engaged a beeper reminded me that steering would be heavily compromised.
 Diff lock engagement and disengagement was quick.

-The diff locks operated faultlessly and if you forget to disengage them they do so automatically as road speed increases.
+The diff locks operated faultlessly and if you forgot to disengage them they did so automatically as road speed increased.

 The hill-hold function was a boon in steep country, allowing easy restarts without stress on the driver or machine.